named-data/NDN-CCL-API/signature.rst

 Sha256WithRsaSignature Class
 ============================

-A Sha256WithRsaSignature extends Signature and holds the signature bits and other info representing a SHA256-with-RSA signature in a data packet.
+A Sha256WithRsaSignature extends Signature and holds the signature bits and other info representing a SHA256-with-RSA signature in an interest or data packet.

 :[C++]:
     | ``#include <ndn-cpp/sha256-with-rsa-signature.hpp>``